 The significant of growth rates was statistically verified by t-test and magnitude of variability by co-efficient of variation (CV %).
 Furthermore, the instability index was also calculated to examine the instability in fish and fish seed production in the state to follow the formula prescribed by Sharma and Kalita (2004):

-Instability Index (I) = (I-R2) x CV2
+Instability Index (I) = (1-R2) x CV2

-Where, R2 is the correlation coefficient and CV is co-efficient of variation
+Where, R is the correlation coefficient and CV is co-efficient of variation

 The statistical analysis and graphical presentation of these data were computed by MS Excel (2013).